nikogura/k8s-cluster-manager/README.md

 I prefer to put a simple layer 4 load balancer over my k8s instances, and add / remove nodes when I want to scale up or down.

-This utility will create VM's, create load balancers, and attach the instances to the load balancers and configure the VM's for Talos Linux.
+This utility will (eventually) create VM's, create load balancers, and attach the instances to the load balancers and configure the VM's for Talos Linux.

 # Node Creation